djmcgill/dominions-5-status/README.md

 * turns in embed
 * turn submitted colour coded
 * error handling for unable to connect to server
+* players still show up in turns when AI or defeated

+MAYBE:
 * easier nation selection - acronyms, nicknames, etc

-MAYBE:
 * edit pinned post instead of new
 * have docker volume/cache the crate registry (speed up builds)